In this article:

 While searching for medications, you will be able to view the patient's adverse reactions (allergies), past recorded medications, and diagnoses, by expanding the respective headings.

-- Click into the 'Search for medications' field and begin typing in the medication name.
+- Click into the 'Search for medications' field and begin typing in the medication name (either brand name or active ingredient/generic name specific).
 You must enter at least 3 characters in order for Gentu to begin searching & display results.

 - Gentu will present you with a list of medication names matching your search term.